Here I stand

 How neither of us

-walked away clean.
+walked away with clean hands.

 But my voice dilutes in tears,